 The Ten Commandments of Buddhism

-a look at the core of Buddhist belief
+a look at the core of Buddhist beliefs

 and religious practice

-The Daily Walk with Miracles, June 30, 2017, by Paul Evans.
-I have been on vacation for five days but am back, stronger than ever in my resolve to teach people truth, peace and understanding.
+The Daily Walk with Love, Updated May 20, 2020 by Paul Evans.
+Here I am resolved to teach people truth, peace and understanding.
+To the point, compare these “Ten Commandments of Buddhism” with what Jesus taught and see how close to the same teachings they are.
 Featured photo image from Buddhist thought that the mind is all and everything, spiritually that thoughts become things, is from Volker Ballueder.

 I ask you, if you are afraid to be exposed to simple basic truths from other religions besides Christianity, how strong can your faith be?
 While my own faith is strongly Christian, and also spiritual and charismatic, my own ethics are strongly inspired by the Buddhist truths we give here.

 For 24 years I was a Unitarian-Universalist (www.uua.org) and studied religious truths and teachings from around the world and throughout history.
 There is a misconception that this church is led by witches or teaches witchcraft.
 From my experience, though it may vary from church to church, this is simply not so, though there is no kind of doctrinal faith test to become a “U-U”.
 In my own church, we studied all religious faiths, especially in terms of spirituality.
 In the choir, to which I belonged for 16 years, we sang mostly Christian hymns and spirituals, as well as some of the more classical themes.
 These religious faiths and the sermons and teachings from them often included Buddhist ideas.